CatsheeRS/stellarthing2d/starry/docs/entities.md

 Game world entities never runs in paused mode, while managers and UI can run in pause mode so there is any way for the user to unpause stuff.

+There's groups.

+Doing group stuff is probably fast since it's hash based and stuff.

 Also entities are async against your will

+See the `Entities` class